Utilities & Internet

 Providers

-Iberdrola, Endesa, Naturgy, or smaller providers (Holaluz, Octopus Energy)
+Iberdrola, Endesa, Naturgy, or smaller providers such as Holaluz and Octopus Energy

 How to Set Up

-You need your NIE, rental contract, and the previous tenant's CUPS code (a 20-digit supply point number on the meter or old bill).
+You need your NIE, rental contract, and the previous tenant's CUPS code, the 20-digit supply point number shown on the meter or an old bill.
 Call your chosen provider or sign up online.
-Activation takes 3-7 business days.
+Activation usually takes 3-7 business days.

 Expat Tips